deniskup/EmergeNS/README.md

 => Next steps to be done after every git pull:

 9. Compile with xcode '.../EmergenceNS/Builds/MacOSX/EmergenceNS.xcodeproj' for Mac, or with ```make -j 2``` in EmergenceNS/Builds/LinuxMakefile for Linux

-/!\ Warning: on Mac use version 14 or less
+/!\ Warning: on Mac use version 14 or less of xcode

 Possible errors and how to fix